junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 > (Dean POV)(Act 2 plot point 1)
 >
-> 4 of them arrive 1938, too many weeping angels there, everyone in danger, Cas power limited because of all the angel/temporal energy
+> 4 of them arrive 1938, too many weeping angels there, everyone in danger, Cas power limited bc of all the angel/temporal energy
 >
 > all confront Julius Grayle, meet River, cross introductions
+>
+> Dean/Amy gets sent to cellar where Rory was

 It's not the first time Dean get flied around in a wing-trip, but this is certainly the top five most unpleasant journey.
 He doesn't remember the other times being so dizzy and nauseous.
 Even worse than the crash landing in the Tardis the very same afternoon earlier.